CTHRU/Hitrava/README.md

 For users with rooted phones, legacy **[file](#single-file-conversion-examples)** and **[tar](#tar-file-conversion-examples)** options are still available.

-### Windows User - Encrypted ZIP conversion procedure
+### Windows Users - Encrypted ZIP conversion procedure
 NOTE: As of late October 2020, the latest version of the Huawei Health app obliges you to provide a password with which your data in the ZIP file will be encrypted.
 If you need to convert from an older non-encrypted ZIP file, please refer to the **[corresponding example](#zip-file-conversion-example)**.